niteshraj2310/RemixGeng/README.md

 ## Groups and support

-if you want new features, or announcements, you can follow our [OpenUserBot Channel](https://t.me/PaperplaneExtended_news).
+If you want new features, or announcements, you can follow our [OpenUserBot Channel](https://t.me/PaperplaneExtended_news).

 For discussion, bug reporting, and help, you can join [OpenUserBot Support Group](https://t.me/PPE_Support).